 Enter “internet speed test” into Google and click the Run Speed Test button to see what connection speeds you’re actually working with.

 Do the results of your internet speed test match the speeds you’re supposedly paying for?
 Good!
 If not, it’s time to start optimizing — or to call your ISP.
 There are other tools to test your internet speed with, and if you’re using a VPN and experiencing slow speeds, there are additional ways to speed up a VPN connection.

 Poor internet connection speeds can be caused by a range of issues, including too many apps running, too much distance between your device and router, a clogged hard drive, too many devices on the same connection, or even malware.
 Often, a combination of issues will slow your internet connection.

 The top causes for a slow internet connection are:

 Programs or devices hogging your bandwidth

 Too much distance (or a wall) between your device and the router

 Outdated drivers or router firmware

-A broken Ethernet cable
+A broken or faulty Ethernet cable